Dynamite Dare Game

-To begin with I thought the arms were on upside down or that I'd put them in the wrong side, but I triple checked and this wasn't the case.
+To begin with I thought the arms were on upside down or that I’d put them in the wrong side,.
+After I triple checked, I knew this wasn’t the case.
 I will say that my kids are very heavy handed so this was probably the reason it was an issue for us.
-It didn't spoil the game for us, and we still had great fun playing.
+It didn’t spoil the game for us, and we still had great fun playing.

 All told I highly recommend the game.
 The £19.99 rrp is perhaps a little on the steep side, but there are always offers available if you shop around.

 We were sent the game for the purpose of this review, but all words and opinions are my own.